pashov/audits/solo/ParcelPayroll-security-review.md

 Q: What is the worst thing that can happen to the protocol?

-1. Malicious user draining a the protocol's allowance of a Gnosis Safe multisig wallet
+1. Malicious user draining the protocol's allowance of a Gnosis Safe multisig wallet
 2. Replay attacks on signatures & approvals
 3. DoS on `executePayroll` related to token/native asset functionality
 4. Tokens left stuck forever in the `PayrollManager` contract